avrha/config/README.md

 Please Note
 -----------
 The installation script provides an option to back up any files that will be overwritten.
-It is recommended to backup your existing configuration before proceeding.
+It is highly recommended to backup your existing configuration before proceeding.